l3r8yJ/l3r8yj.github.io/_posts/2023/2023-02-22-complete-rultor-setup-guide.md

 end
 ```

-6) Looks like we're ready to go.
+6) It looks like we're ready to go.
 Now create a test issue and run all the commands you want to use.

 <div id="rust">
   <h2>Here it goes for Rust project.</h2>